-Detection of the mistake in the application
+Detection of the mistake in the PCT application

-- 9. The appellant disagrees with the finding of the examining division that the mistake could not be detected from the publication of the PCT application itself.
-Rather it considers that third parties would notice from the publication that the PCT application was filed only eight months after the filing date of P2, i.e. before the expiry of the 12-month period, which would prompt them to consult the priority document and find out the divisional status of P2. - 10.
+- 9. The appellant disagrees with the finding of the Receiving Section that the mistake could not be detected from the publication of the application itself.
+Rather it considers that third parties would notice from the publication that the parent application was filed only eight months after the filing date of P2, i.e. before the expiry of the 12-month period, which would prompt them to consult the priority document and find out the divisional status of P2. - 10.
 The board cannot follow this reasoning: Article 87 (1) EPC does not require the parties to make full use of the twelve-month period from the date of filing of the first application.
-The fact that the priority year was not exploited in full can therefore not be seen as a discrepancy regarding the details of the priority declaration or even as an incentive for the public to consult the priority document.
-The board therefore agrees with the examining division's analysis that, on the basis of the published application, third parties could not detect any error concerning the priority claim: there are no apparent discrepancies regarding the priority data.
-The filing date of the US 12/888,107 priority application P2 (22 September 2010) lies within the priority period, considering the filing date of the parent application EP 118 27 111.3 (19 May 2011).
+The fact that the priority year was not exploited in full can therefore not be seen as a discrepancy regarding the details in the priority declaration or even as an incentive for the public to consult the priority document.
+The board therefore agrees with the Receiving Section's analysis that, on the basis of the published PCT application, third parties could not detect any error concerning the priority claim: there are no apparent discrepancies regarding the priority data.
+The PCT application is of US origin, in line with the claimed priority US

+12/888,107 (P2), and its filing date (22 September 2010) lies within the priority period.